‘I can’t breathe’ a rally cry anew for police protests in US

 WASHINGTON (AP) — “I can’t breathe.”

 Eric Garner uttered those words six years ago, locked in a police chokehold.
-It became a rallying cry after his death for demonstrators across the country who protested the killings of African-Americans by police.
+It became a rallying cry after his death for demonstrators across the country who protested the killings of African Americans by police.

 Then came the 2016 presidential election of Donald Trump.
 As the political divide widened, so much competed for the nation’s attention — Russian interference in the election, debates over immigration, and impeachment — and with a new Justice Department shifting civil rights priorities, the moment slowly faded from the national stage.